AssetMendy/ci-p1-submarine/README.md

 # Design of the website

+## General

-The website consists of three pages: Home, Menu and Contacts pages.
-Each page is designed to provide a user with all possible information that a potential customer needs to make a purchase.
+The website consists of three pages: Home, Menu and Contacts pages, and one additional Feedback page that can be accessed only from Contacts page Each page is designed to provide a user with all possible information that a potential customer needs to make a purchase.
 The navigational menu is designed at the center of the website to reduces the time for navigating, instead of hovering to a corner of the page each time.

 Home page:
 Home page provides a user with general information about the business and let's users know what kind of products and ingredients are used.
+(Screenshots: [Desktop](/documentation/home-page-desktop.png)/[Mobile](/documentation/home-page-mobile.png))

 Menu page:
 Menu page provides essential information about what kind of products business offers and also notifies users, that order can be made for collection via phone call.
+(Screenshots: [Desktop](/documentation/menu-page-desktop.png)/[Mobile](/documentation/menu-page-mobile.png))

 Contacts page:
 Contacts page provides with workings hours, address, contacts details and a map to give better understanding of business location.
+(Screenshots: [Desktop](/documentation/contacts-page-desktop.png)/[Mobile](/documentation/contacts-page-mobile.png))

+Feedback page:
+Feedback page allows a user to leave any feedback to a business owner.
+Following info is required from a user prior sending a feedback: Name, Email address, Option to call back and feedback text.
+(Screenshots: [Desktop](/documentation/feedback-page-desktop.png)/[Mobile](/documentation/feedback-page-mobile.png))

 The footer of the website is duplicates some contacts info, so a user could learn the essential contacts information quicker.

+## Wireframes

+Wireframes for this project can be found here: [Wireframe Screenshots](/documentation/wireframe-screenshots)

+## Design

+Inspiration for a design of the website was made according to association to a sandwiches.
+Overall website uses a default color palette of white and black, and to accompany prodcuts color orange with slightly red tone was used to stimulate potential clients.

 # Features